Bayesian Analysis of Social Influence: Applications

 \subsubsection{Direct contagion}

-Figure~\ref{fig:dean106MCMC} provides the MCMC output for a model defined as in Eq.~(\ref{eq:cond}) 20,000 draws using the standard settings of Section~\ref{estimation} (with $c=1$ and $I(\tilde{\theta})$ estimated from a simulation of statistics under the MLE for a logistic regression with contagion parameter set to 0).
-The autocorrelation for the contagion parameter is fairly large even at large lags.
-This can be improved upon by setting the proposal covariance matrix equal to the covariance of the posteriors (this reduces the SACF greatly).
-According to the posterior summaries provided in Table\ref{tab:dean106}, there is evidence for a positive contagion parameter.
+Figure~\ref{fig:dean106MCMC} provides the MCMC output for a model under assumption [DC] with 20,000 draws using the standard settings of Section~\ref{estimation}, namely with the proposal variance-covariance matrix based on $cI(\tilde{\theta})$, where $I(\theta)$ is the inverse of the covariance matrix of the statistics under $\theta$; $\tilde{\theta}$ estimated from a simulation of statistics under the MLE for a logistic regression with contagion parameters set to $0$; and the tuning constant is set to $c=1$, and the multiplication factor for drawing from the likelihood is set to $\gamma = 30$.
+These settings will be used also for the rest of the examples unless otherwise specified.
+The auto-correlation for the contagion parameter is fairly large even at large lags.
+This can be improved upon by setting the proposal covariance matrix equal to the covariance of the posteriors (this reduces the sample autocorrelation function, SACF, greatly).
+According to the posterior summaries provided in Table~\ref{tab:dean106}, there is evidence for a positive contagion parameter.